Sponsorship is the most valuable resource in consulting

 Trust = (Credibility + Reliability + Intimacy) / Self-Orientation

-Building Credibility, Reliability, and Intimacy takes time, but you can give up Self-Orientation.
+Building Credibility, Reliability, and Intimacy takes time, but you can give up Self-Orientation just by your own decision.

 Some people simply are not capable of being great sponsors.